ThiMinhNGUYEN/Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-NIoT/test/DRL_algorithm/README.txt

 Step 1: Download and Install Gurobi (ref: https://www.gurobi.com/downloads/gurobi-software/):
       python -m pip install gurobipy==11.0.3

-- NOTE: Our app needs a version from 11.0.3.
+- NOTE: Our app needs a version at least 11.0.3.
 With Gurobi 11, gurobipy can be used with Python 3.8, 3.9, 3.10, 3.11, and 3.12

 Step 2: Request and Install the academic license at https://portal.gurobi.com/iam/licenses/list/